-You can complain about any article that personally affects you.
-If you think that it breaches the Code of Practice of the Press Council of Ireland, provided that all information in relation to the complaint is submitted within three months of the date of publication of the article.
+You can complain about any article that personally affects you, if you think that it breaches the Code of Practice, provided that all information in relation to the complaint is submitted within three months of the date of publication of the article.

 You can also complain about the behaviour of a journalist if you feel that this behaviour involves a breach of the Code.